The concept of SEO was rooted in this simple thought: “What good is a website if it cannot be found?”

 Yes.
 All things equal, the site with the best SEO will still win.

-However, in the “old days” our clients could prosper without ever spending any money in Google PPC, display or product ads.
+However, in the “old days” our clients could prosper without ever spending any money in Google PPC, display, or product ads.
 Those days might just be a happy memory now.
 For help with your search strategy, contact us today at SteerPoint.